Beej126/BeejBlog/content/posts/2011-03-03-understanding-exposure.md

       </p>

       <p>
         For one example, starting with the desire to have full focus on a long view (e.g. big field of flowers), we select a high f/stop.
-If it&#8217;s a bright easy light day, we can leave our ISO low … lastly we move the shutter speed up or down <u>until our camera’s light meter falls on ZERO</u>.
+If it's a bright easy light day, we can leave our ISO low … lastly we move the shutter speed up or down <u>until our camera’s light meter falls on ZERO</u>.
       </p>

       <p>